IN THE HUMAN RIGHTS AND EQUAL OPPORTUNITY COMMISSION

 Mr Paul Batley of Legal Aid NSW appeared for the complainant

-Mr Bill Langler of Murray Backhouse Turner, Solicitors appeared for the respondent
+Mr Bill Langler of Murray Backhouse Turner, Solicitors appeared for the

 The complaint was substantiated but no relief was ordered.

 On 6 April 1995 Holiday Coast Cinema Centres Pty Ltd ("the operator") lodged a

 development application with the respondent ("the Council") for alterations to

 its cinema involving an overall reduction in seating capacity from 553 to 496